davidtopping02/Container-Accelerator/.github/ISSUE_TEMPLATE/story-template.md

 ---
-name: "[ Story Title ]"
+name: Story Template
-about: "[ short story description ]"
+about: This is a default template used for user stories
-title: ''
+title: "[Story Template]"
 labels: ''
 assignees: ''